A. J. Liebling: Last years

+The Sweet Science

+Liebling's numerous boxing essays, many of which for The New Yorker, were collected in The Sweet Science, published by Viking Press in 1956.
+The book refers to Pierce Egan's early nineteenth-century prizefighting series Boxiana, quoted several times by Liebling in his introduction.
+The title also echoes "the sweet science of bruising", a phrase associated with Pierce Egan's nickname for boxing.
+The book covers American boxing in the early 1950s, including figures such as Joe Louis, Rocky Marciano, Sugar Ray Robinson, and Archie Moore, while also portraying managers, trainers, cornermen, and other figures around the sport during a period when boxing was increasingly shaped by television.

+The book became one of Liebling's best-known works with Sports Illustrated naming it the greatest sports book of all time.
+The Sweet Science was included at number 63 on Modern Library's list of the 100 best English-language nonfiction books of the twentieth century, which described the book as combining portraits of boxers and trainers with attention to boxing history and lore.

 Personal life

 He married Ann Beatrice McGinn, a former movie theater ticket taker he had met while she was working in Providence, Rhode Island, on July 28, 1934.
-McGinn suffered from either manic depression or schizophrenia, which caused her to have hallucinations and go into fugue states.
+McGinn suffered from either bipolar disorder or schizophrenia, which caused her to have hallucinations and go into fugue states.
 Her illness required many lengthy and expensive hospital stays and when she was out of the hospital, she was often heavily sedated.
 Both Liebling and McGinn committed infidelities during their marriage.

 In 1946 he and his wife separated.
 They divorced on August 30, 1949, in Reno, Nevada.
 Two days later he married Lucille Spectorsky, the ex-wife of Auguste Comte Spectorsky, in Virginia City, Nevada.
 Spectorsky was described by Liebling's friend and New Yorker editor Gardner Botsford as "a big blonde from rural Kentucky, amiable if dumb."
 Liebling and Spectorsky divorced in 1959 and he married author Jean Stafford the same year.

 On December 19, 1963, Liebling was hospitalized for bronchopneumonia.
 He died on December 28 at Mount Sinai Hospital, and was buried in the Green River Cemetery, East Hampton, New York.